 Jake Gyllenhaal is already earning rave reviews for his portrayal of Jeff Bauman in Stronger.
-The film, which hits theaters on September 22, tells the inspiring story of the man who became the accidental face of Boston Strong when he lost both his legs in the 2013 marathon bombing while waiting for his girlfriend at the finish line.
+The film, which will be shown as part of the London Film Festival on 5th October, tells the inspiring story of the man who became the accidental face of Boston Strong when he lost both his legs in the 2013 marathon bombing while waiting for his girlfriend at the finish line.

 But if Gyllenhaal is the public face of Stronger, producing partner Riva Marker is the woman behind the scenes.